-C&S Competition: In the City and Suburban competition on Saturday afternoons, the Club plays about 24 matches a season.
-These are generally about 35 overs a side.
+C&S Competition: In the City and Suburban competition on Saturday and Sunday afternoons, the Club arranges about 18 matches a season.
+These are generally 35 overs a side.
 The C&S “competition” does not have a formal league table and not all clubs in the competition play each other.
 Nevertheless cricket is played in a competitive manner, and at its best, would probably equate to the standard of 3rd-4th Sydney District Grade Cricket, although considerably shortened.
-In recent seasons, the Club has lost very few C&S games.
+In recent seasons, the Club has lost few C&S games.
 All matches are on turf wickets.
 The Club’s home ground is at Camperdown Park, Mallett Street, Camperdown.
-In addition there is a two part Jack Pace Cup competition; part 1 is a league structure for points; the top eight teams go into a knock out stage; CCNSW has won the Cup.
+Some of these games form part of a two stage Jack Pace Cup competition; part 1 is a league structure before Christmas for points; the top eight teams go into a knock out stage after Christmas ; C.C.N.S.W. has won the Cup four times.

 Masters (i.e. 0ver 40s) games: On Sundays, the Club plays 11 fixtures in a competitive over forties “Masters” league, in which the Club’s position has varied from league winners to bottom.
 These are 40 over a side games.
 Six bowlers must be used, and batsmen must retire on scoring 40 runs.
-These games are played approximately once a fortnight.
+These games are played approximately once a fortnight on turf wickets

 Classics (i.e. over 50s) games: The Club plays 11 fixtures in an over fifties “Classics” Veterans competition.
 The rules are very similar to the Masters except that batsmen retire at 30*.
-The Competition is played on alternate Sundays to the Masters.
+The Competition is played on alternate Sundays to the Masters on turf wickets.

-Other Sunday games: The Club also plays about twelve other competitive but “friendly” fixtures, on grounds varying from major national grounds such as (occasionally) the M.C.G., S.C.G., the Gabba, Telstra (Olympic) Stadium and Bradman Oval, Bowral, to small country grounds such as Mandalong and Mudgee Opposition includes teams such as the Melbourne Cricket Club, The Sydney Cricket Club, Queensland Cricketers’ Club, the Primary Club, I. Zingari (Australia), Craigmoor Portwiners, Molonglo, the Army (Victoria Barracks) and sometimes a couple of overseas touring sides.
+Other games: The Club also plays about twelve other competitive but “friendly” fixtures on Sundays and midweek, on grounds varying from major national grounds such as (occasionally) the M.C.G., the S.C.G., and Bradman Oval, Bowral, to small country grounds such as Mandalong and Mudgee Opposition includes teams such as the Melbourne Cricket Club, The Sydney Cricket Club, Queensland Cricketers’ Club, the Primary Club, I. Zingari (Australia), Molonglo, the Army (Victoria Barracks) and sometimes overseas touring sides.
 These are generally full day games of about 45-50 overs a side.
 In February 2004, the Club was invited by the S.C.G.
 Trust and Cricket N.S.W. to represent the Civilian population against the Military in a game to commemorate 150 years of cricket at the S.C.G.

-Overseas tours: Every winter, the Club generally runs an overseas tour and has undertaken thirty-one such tours in the past twenty-nine years, with a Christchurch (NZ) tour planned for the 2018 Australia Day long weekend.
+Overseas tours: Every winter, the Club generally runs an overseas tour and has undertaken thirty-five such tours in the past thirty five years, with the most recent a tour to Tasmania in January 2023.
+The Club’s proposed September 2020 tour to Corfu and Croatia originally postponed 2 years because of Covid 19 has been cancelled .
+The Club is currently planning a 2-3 week tour to Barbados at Easter 2024.
 The Club is always looking for players interested in such tours.

 Golf: The golf section traditionally used to play once a month on a Sunday morning; steps are currently being taken to revive traditional fixtures and expand.
 Currently only 1 or 2 annual fixtures are played.